 If you or someone you know has been considering adopting from Korea, you may have heard some common misconceptions about the adoption process.
-With this list of “Top 10 Myths About Adopting From Korea,” we hope to answer your questions as well as provide some useful insight into Holt’s Korea program.
+With this list of “Top 9 Myths About Adopting from Korea,” we hope to answer your questions as well as provide some useful insight into Holt’s Korea program.

 Myth #1: Children waiting to be adopted live in orphanages.

-Fact: Most of the children in Korea who are waiting to join adoptive families live with foster families, not in an orphanage.
-Only a very small percentage of children are in a care center — usually because they have medical conditions that require a greater level of care than foster families can provide at home.
+Fact: All of the children in Korea who are waiting to join adoptive families live with foster families, not in an orphanage.
 In Holt-trained foster families, children find the stable environment and attentive, nurturing care that they need to grow, reach developmental milestones and develop the healthy emotional attachments that will help them transition more easily to a permanent adoptive family.

 Myth #2: More girls need families through international adoption than boys.